San Francisco Bay: Bay fill and depth profile

 Large ships transiting the bay must follow deep underwater channels that are maintained by frequent dredging as the average depth of the bay is only as deep as a swimming pool—approximately 12 to 15 ft.
 Between Hayward and San Mateo to San Jose it is 12 to 36 in.
 The deepest part of the bay is under and out of the Golden Gate Bridge, at 372 ft.

 In the late 1990s, a 12-year harbor-deepening project for the Port of Oakland began; it was largely completed by September 2009.
 Previously, the bay waters and harbor facilities only allowed for ships with a draft of 46 ft, but dredging activities undertaken by the United States Army Corps of Engineers in partnership with the Port of Oakland succeeded in providing access for vessels with a 50 ft draft.
 Four dredging companies were employed in the US$432 million project, with $244 million paid for with federal funds and $188 million supplied by the Port of Oakland.
 Some 6 e6yd3 of mud from the dredging was deposited at the western edge of Middle Harbor Shoreline Park to become a 188 acre shallow-water wetlands habitat for marine and shore life.
 Further dredging followed in 2011, to maintain the navigation channel.
-This dredging enabled the arrival of the largest container ship ever to enter the San Francisco Bay, the MSC Fabiola.
+This dredging enabled the arrival of the largest container ship ever to enter San Francisco Bay, the MSC Fabiola.
 Bay pilots trained for the visit on a simulator at the California Maritime Academy for over a year.
 The ship arrived drawing less than its full draft of 50 ft 10 in because it held only three-quarters of a load after its stop in Long Beach.

 Transportation

 San Francisco Bay was traversed by watercraft before the arrival of Europeans.
 Indigenous peoples used canoes to fish and clam along the shoreline.
-Sailing ships enabled transportation between the Bay and other parts of the world—and served as ferries and freighters within the Bay and between the Bay and inland ports, such as Sacramento and Stockton.
+Sailing ships enabled transportation between the bay and other parts of the world—and served as ferries and freighters within the bay and between the bay and inland ports, such as Sacramento and Stockton.
 These were gradually replaced by steam-powered vessels starting in the late 19th century.
-Several shipyards were established around the Bay, augmented during wartime. (e.g., the Kaiser Shipyards, Richmond Shipyards) near Richmond in 1940 for World War II for construction of mass-produced, assembly line Liberty and Victory cargo ships.
+Several shipyards were established around the bay, augmented during wartime (e.g., the Kaiser Shipyards, Richmond Shipyards) near Richmond in 1940 for World War II for construction of mass-produced, assembly line Liberty and Victory cargo ships.

 San Francisco Bay is spanned by nine bridges, eight of which carry cars.